Sancocho De Pollo (Puerto Rican Chicken Stew)

 Instructions

-2. Heat a large pot or Dutch oven over medium heat. then add olive oil and diced ham/sausage.
+2. Heat a large pot or Dutch oven over medium heat, then add oil and diced ham/sausage.

 3. Cook for 2 minutes, then add chicken/sofrito mixture into the pot.